kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Expansion: Create New Offerings

-Once internal operations run smoothly, use AI to build new services.
+Once internal operations run smoothly, use AI to build new services
-Examples: personalized learning, predictive maintenance, smart recommendations.
+Examples: personalized learning, predictive maintenance, smart recommendations
 AI becomes a growth engine, not just a cost saver

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.